 \section{Abstract}

-{We give a general treatment of refined Sobolev inequalities in the case $p=1$ and when $p>1$ we study these inequalities using as base space classical Lorentz spaces associated to a weight from the Ari\~no-Muckenhoupt class $B_p$.
-The arguments used for the case $p=1$ rely essentially on spectral theory while the ideas behind the case $p>1$ are based on pointwise estimates and on the boundedness of Hardy-Littlewood maximal function.
+{ When $p>1$, using as base space classical Lorentz spaces associated to a weight from the Ari\~no-Muckenhoupt class $B_p$, we will study Gagliardo-Nirenberg inequalities.
 As a by-product we will also consider Morrey-Sobolev inequalities.
-This arguments can be generalized to many different frameworks, in particular the proofs are given in the setting of stratified Lie groups.}\
+These arguments can be generalized to many different frameworks, in particular the proofs are given in the setting of stratified Lie groups.}\

 It is not difficult to see that if $0<p<q<+\infty$, then we have the inclusion of classes $B_p\subset B_q$.
 We define the Lorentz spaces $\Lambda^p(w)$ with $1\leq p<+\infty$ by the formula